Bhushan148/Bank-Loan-Report-Dashboard-Excel/README.md

 ---

-## 📎 Additional Resources
-- **API Link**: (Include if applicable)
-- **Schema for This Project**: (Include if applicable)

----

 ## 📝 Conclusion
 This project highlights Excel's power in creating dynamic and insightful dashboards for financial analysis.
 Automation in data processing and visualization offers real-time insights, aiding banks in making data-driven decisions about their loan portfolios.

-## 🔗 Explore Additional Resources
-Check out additional resources related to the project here: [Other Resources Folder](https://github.com/YourGitHubUsername/Bank-Loan-Report-Dashboard/tree/main/Other%20Resource)

 ---